From Specificity to Generality: Revisiting Generalizable Artifacts in Detecting Face Deepfakes: Introduction

 The core idea is to encourage the detection model to learn the more generalizable artifacts.
 As indicated in previous works~\cite{yan2023ucf,shiohara2022detecting,wang2020cnn}, different fakes might share some common forgery patterns, and the unlimited deepfake artifacts could be generalized and summarized by the limited generalizable artifacts.
-Motivated by this, we conduct an in-depth preliminary exploration of the common patterns of existing deepfake artifacts.
-After our preliminary exploration, we identify two generalizable deepfake artifacts and categorize them into two distinct yet complementary categories: Face Inconsistency Artifacts (FIA) and Up-Sampling Artifacts (USA), as depicted in Figure~\ref{fig:intro}.
+Motivated by this, we conduct an in-depth preliminary exploration of the common patterns of existing deepfake artifacts, through which we identify two generalizable deepfake artifacts and categorize them into two distinct yet complementary categories: Face Inconsistency Artifacts (FIA) and Up-Sampling Artifacts (USA), as depicted in Figure~\ref{fig:intro}.
 FIA represents an inherent limitation that deepfakes struggle to overcome, originating from the generator's incapacity to precisely reproduce facial attributes and nuances, as well as the inescapable disparities between regions induced by amalgamation processes.
-In contrast to FIA, USA is not readily apparent to the unaided eye and arises from an up-sampling process that the generator's decoder cannot adequately substitute.
-Considering the intrinsic necessity for decoding and up-sampling within the generator's operations, every facial manipulation method invariably introduces Up-Sampling Artifacts (USA).
+Unlike FIA, Up-Sampling Artifacts (USA) are not readily apparent to the unaided eye and originate from the generator's inherent up-sampling process that the generator's decoder cannot adequately substitute.
+Crucially, since decoding and up-sampling constitute fundamental operations in facial manipulation generators, such artifacts become an inevitable byproduct across all methods in this domain.
 Numerous prior investigations have substantiated this observation~\cite{frank2020leveraging,tan2024rethinking}.
 To date, all existing deepfakes characteristically display one or both of these artifact categories.

 To enable the model to simultaneously capture FIA and USA, we propose a sophisticated data augmentation method: \textbf{FIA-USA}, which leverages super-resolution models~\cite{wang2021gfpgan} and autoencoders~\cite{rombach2022high} to introduce Up-Sampling Artifacts (USA) by reconstructing the face, and employs a strategy of generating multiple masks to blend the reconstructed face with the original, thereby introducing Face Inconsistency Artifacts (FIA) by creating discrepancies at both the facial and regional levels.
 Augmented with the aforementioned dual artifacts, our method effectively conditions the model to generalize across unseen deepfakes.
 Furthermore, to maximize the efficacy of FIA-USA, we introduce two complementary technique: \textbf{Automatic Forgery-aware Feature Selection (AFFS)}, which streamlines feature dimensionality and augments feature discernment through adaptive selection. \textbf{Region-aware Contrastive Regularization (RCR)}, by juxtaposing the features of the manipulated region against those of the authentic region, RCR enhances the model's focus on the upsampling traces within the manipulated areas and the inconsistencies between different regions.